phpro/http-tools/README.md

 ## Async request handlers

-This package also provides a transport for async HTTP clients.
+This package also provides transports for async HTTP clients.
 The architecture can remain as is.
 A request handler can be implemented in a lazy or awaiting state.